Nalundquist/Clevr-Site-Name/README.md

 ## Known Bugs

-* As of this writing the reducer handling sorting does not actually do that
-* Much of the seed data is seeded using dispatches inside of the App.js which is probably not best practice.
-Refactoring needed.
+* all seed data assigned a v4 id is double posted; we do not know why.
+More than likely there is a better way of initializing state that we must use for next time.
+* up and down voting is not yet functional
+* All timecodes for new posts currently displayed in UTC milliseconds, WIP!

 ## License